wiryls/ExperimentOnPersistence/README.md

 };
 ```

-Once we choose this solution, in x64, it is hard to keep the size of node smaller than 16 bytes.
-In `union Data` part, a pointer will be 8 bytes, so containers such as `string` with pointer, size, and capacity will cost more than 16 bytes easily. `sizeof(Node)` may be more than 24 bytes due to memory alignment.
+Once we choose this solution, in x64 architecture, it is hard to keep the size of node less than 16 bytes.
+For example, i0n `union Data`, a pointer will be 8 bytes, so containers such as `string` with a pointer, size, and capacity will cost more than 16 bytes easily. `sizeof(Node)` may be more than 24 bytes due to memory alignment.

 So how to keep `sizeof(Node) == 16`?

-After reading relevant materials and learning from others, I come up with an interesting new idea:
+I come up with an interesting new idea:
  - Use a top level union and,
  - Compress "capacity".

-Let's take the sequence type as an example:
+Let's take the built-in type, sequence, as an example:

 **Source Code Snippet** (from [persistence_ast_node.hpp](src/module/persistence/persistence_ast_node.hpp#L956-L967))